CITI – Collaborative Institutional Training Initiative

 • Responsible Conduct of Research: Course Conclusion

 In addition to the Collaborative Instructional Training Initiative (CITI) web training, there are approved discipline-specific courses in which graduate students and postdoctoral researchers must enroll.
 All new RCR courses and content must be approved by the Graduate College prior to the semester in which they are taught to be eligible to count as an approved course.
 In addition, all course syllabi are audited yearly to ensure they continue to meet federally required content standards.
-These courses must cover these content areas regardless of discipline:
+These courses must cover these content areas regardless of discipline (updated 7/24/25):

 1. Data acquisition and analysis; data management, sharing and ownership; laboratory tools (e.g., tools for analyzing data and creating or working with digital images; record keeping practices (including methods such as electronic laboratory notebooks); secure and ethical data use; data confidentiality